Firstly, make sure that you have a hamster first aid kit available at all times. Click here to check out the hamster first aid kit.

 take it to the vet, since lethargy is a sign of a number of illnesses.
 Also sometimes

 greasy hair can be from the hamster's genes ie: the hamster's coat type is genetically greasy.
-If you put some oil to the hamster wheel to make it less squeaky, the hamster may have touched the oil and the fur may appear greasy, so make sure that you check the wheel before concluding that the hamster may be sick.
+If you put some oil to the hamster wheel to make it less squeaky, the hamster may have touched the oil and the fur may appear greasy, so make sure that you check the wheel before concluding that the hamster is sick!

 Always wear gloves when handling a hamster with ringworm.
 Medication with griseofulvin for at least 4 weeks may be combined with shampooing with povidoneiodine, or antifungals such as eniconazole or natamycin.
 The hamster’s cage should be cleaned frequently.
 The cage should be disinfected with a very good disinfectant and should have good ventilation.